 Don't know if you should download FFT or RTA?
 Check out our comparison page for more information.

-RTA uses filters conforming to ANSI and IEC specifications.
-It can be calibrated, and uses either the built-in mic, the headset mic, or the Studio Six Digital iAudioInterface microphone, available Summer 2009.
+RTA uses filters (rather than an FFT) conforming to ANSI and IEC specifications.
+It can be calibrated, and uses either the built-in mic, the headset mic, or the Studio Six Digital iTestMic or iAudioInterface2.

 *** NEW: Check out our new demo video of RTA.